• The Historic Site is open from Easter to Christmas. For specific hours go to the Plan Your Visit page.

 • To view our digital archive or for further information, click here.

 • Monetary donations are greatly appreciated.
+We truly could not do this work without your support!
 The Kilby Heritage Society is a charitable, non-profit society operating both the museum and campground on behalf of the province of British Columbia.
+To learn more, visit our donations page or:

 • Our digital archive photos can be viewed here.